-The sampling inlet-the entrance to the sampling train-is typically cleaned, stainless-steel tubing, either 1⁄4" OD or 1⁄4" OD.
-U.S. EPA Compendium Method TO-14A/15A recommends sampling at a height of 2 meters above the ground.
+The sampling inlet-the entrance to the sampling train-typically is cleaned stainless steel tubing, either 1/4" OD or 1/8" OD.
+US EPA Compendium Method TO-14A/15 recommends sampling at a height of 2 meters above the ground.
 In a highly trafficked area, this would minimize the problem of dust particles entering the sampling train.
-This height is not mandatory, however, and it is common practice to use an inlet that is 12" (approximately 1⁄4 meter) high.
+This height is not mandatory, however, and it is common practice to use an inlet that is 12" (approximately 1/3 meter) high.
 The EPA also recommends having the entrance of the sampling inlet face downward to prevent raindrops from entering the inlet.
-In some sampling trains, a 1⁄4" or 1⁄4" nut at the entrance of the inlet keeps water droplets away from the edge of the inlet where they could be drawn into the sampling train with the sample.
+In some sampling trains, a 1/8" or 1/4" nut at the entrance of the inlet keeps water droplets away from the edge of the inlet, where they could be drawn into the sampling train with the sample.